hypermedia-app/Alcaeus/docs/latest/representations/affordances/invoking-operations.md

 </run-kit>

+> [!TIP]
+> TypeScript users can add a generic type argument to the method invocation to have the return type of the operation strongly typed to a resource model.
+For example `operation.invoke<Person>()` call.

 > [!WARNING]
 > Note that the `invoke` method does not accept objects.
 If the client operates on JSON-LD objects, the body must be stringified beforehand.